 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Where the language does not provide demarcation of the end of a control structure, adopt a convention for marking the closing of a construct that can be checked by a tool, to ensure that program structure is apparent;

 — Adopt programming guidelines (preferably augmented by static analysis).
-For example, consider the rules documented in 6.29.2;
+For example, consider the rules documented in 6.29.2 Loop control variable abuse [TEX];

 — Use other means of assurance, such as proofs of correctness, analysis with tools, and dynamic verification techniques;

-— Use pretty-printers and syntax-aware editors to help find such problems.
-Be aware that such tools sometimes disguise such errors; and
+— Use pretty-printers and syntax-aware editors to highlight such problems, but be aware that such tools sometimes disguise such errors;

 — Where the language permits single statements after loops and conditional statements but permits optional compound statements, for example

 in C